 Nadya Williams

-Nadya Williams is the author of Cultural Christians in the Early Church (2023), Mothers, Children, and the Body Politic: Ancient Christianity and the Recovery of Human Dignity (2024), and Christians Reading Pagans (2025).
-She is Books Editor for Mere Orthodoxy and Interim Director of the MFA in Creative Writing at Ashland University.
+Nadya Williams is the author of four books, including Christians Reading Classics (2025) and The Literate Soul: What Three Thousand Years of Reading Books Teaches Us About Loving God (2027).
+She is Books Editor for Mere Orthodoxy, where she also hosts the Christians Reading Classics podcast.
+She is a Senior Fellow in the Ashbrook Center and the Interim Director of the MFA in Creative Writing at Ashland University.
 She is also a Contributing Editor to Providence and holds a PhD in Classics from Princeton University.
 You can find her on Twitter @NadyaWilliams81

 All Author Content